SaahilParmar/CS50P/Probem Set 0/einstein/README.md

 * Recall that int can convert a str to an int, per - [docs.python.org/3/library/functions.html#int](https://docs.python.org/3/library/functions.html#int).
 * Recall that Python comes with several built-in functions, per - [docs.python.org/3/library/functions.html](https://docs.python.org/3/library/functions.html).

+# Before You Begin
+Log into [code.cs50.io](https://code.cs50.io/), click on your terminal window, and execute cd by itself.
+You should find that your terminal window’s prompt resembles the below:

+$

+Next execute

+mkdir einstein

+to make a folder called einstein in your codespace.

+Then execute

+cd einstein

+to change directories into that folder.
+You should now see your terminal prompt as einstein/ $.
+You can now execute

+code einstein.py

+to make a file called einstein.py where you’ll write your program.

 # How to Test

 Here’s how to test your code manually: